-I love stories, I am a romantic… I love tragedy, comedy, a quest… I love it all because I love to be swept into a journey and feel the rise and fall…It is important for me to not run away from sadness and fears because without diving deep into darkness, we would not know the light.
+I love stories, I am a romantic… I love tragedy, comedy, quests… I love it all because I love to be swept up into a journey and feel the rise and fall…It is important for me to not run away from sadness and fears, because without diving deep into darkness, we would not know the light.

 Taken from the article, ‘Are There Only 7 Stories In The World?’

 “Many academics, most notably author Christopher Booker, believe that there are only seven basic plot structures in all of storytelling – frameworks that are recycled again and again in fiction but populated by different settings, characters, and conflicts.”